NRC-Research/GWM/README.md

 ## Tests

-Two test scripts are provided in the `tests` folder to demonstrate how to create starting scripts for using GWM:
+Three test scripts are provided in the `tests` folder to demonstrate how to create starting scripts for using GWM:

 - Benchmark_RspMatch09_example.py
 - test_RG1.60.py
+- gwm_start_script_template.py (This is a much simplified script based on test_RG1.60.py.)

 To execute these scripts, use the following commands in a CMD window or PowerShell prompt:

 ```
 python Benchmark_RspMatch09_example.py
 python test_RG1.60.py
+python gwm_start_script_template.py
 ```